You can also view my official my resume here.

 Problem: Studies on patients with psychiatric diagnoses typically involve small numbers of patients and use behavioral surveys to assess cognitive deficits that don’t relate to the constructs as precisely as cognitive psychologists would hope.
 Meanwhile, attention researchers typically ignore clinical research when thinking about how to advance basic science theories.
 Creating an interdisciplinary bridge between the fields, I successfully earned a grant to run two large (>2k participants) online crowdsourced experiments, with participants performing attention experiments and self-reporting psychiatric symptoms.

 Process: After earning the grant, I wrote a draft of a preregistration proposal, stating hypotheses, proposed experimental design, analyses, etc. and received feedback from my collaborators.
-Since then, I have been piloting the best approach to collect the data.
-For example, I have run side projects to ensure the attention experiments and self-report psychiatric questionnaires are intuitive for our participants (e.g., instructions make sense, code works well) and replicate the results we are expecting.
-I have consulted with my collaborator on possible reinforcement learning models that we will use when analyzing the data.
+I ran a usability test (guide, results) to ensure the attention experiments and self-report psychiatric questionnaires were intuitive for our participants (e.g., instructions make sense, code works well).
+Data for the first Experiment have been collected, and analysis is ongoing.

-What are the constellation of learning beliefs that students hold that impact academic success, motivation, and well-being?
+Which learning beliefs impact academic success, motivation, and well-being?

 Problem: Whether people believe intelligence cannot be developed (fixed mindset) or can be developed through effort and experience (growth mindset) has profound effects on academic success.
-However, most mindset research has focused exclusively on predicting academic grades to the detriment of understanding student well-being, grade satisfaction, and other naturalistic behaviors in the classroom.
-Moreover, intelligence mindset is currently measured with a 4-item scale that is quite explicit in what is being tested.
-As intelligence mindset as a concept has become more popular (e.g., >2 million copies of a popular science book sold), this measurement validity issue has likely posed problems (e.g., socially desirable answers, etc.).
+However, most mindset research has focused on predicting academic grades to the detriment of understanding student well-being, grade satisfaction, and other classroom behaviors.
+Moreover, mindset is typically measured with a 4-item scale that is quite explicit in what is being tested.
+As intelligence mindset as a concept has become more popular, this measurement validity issue has posed problems (e.g., socially desirable answers, etc.).

 Process: My collaborator and I obtained funding through the Charles LaFitte Foundation.
-We recruited instructors from math, stats, computer science, psychology, chemistry, and physics classrooms for our research and sent out Qualtrics surveys assessing student beliefs.
+We recruited instructors from multiple STEM disciplines and sent out Qualtrics surveys assessing student beliefs.
 To measure mindset, we used both the scale and open-ended prompts (e.g., What caused you to have your current level of intelligence?).
-We trained research assistants to code free-text responses to these prompts as reflective of the intelligence mindsets.
-We also have extracted event logs from learning management sites (Sakai, Piazza) to formalize help-seeking and procrastination-related behaviors.
+We trained research assistants to code free-text responses to these prompts as being reflective of intelligence mindsets.
+We also have extracted event logs from learning management sites to formalize help-seeking and procrastination-related behaviors.

 Outcome: We have a paper currently under review at Teaching of Psychology on a data-driven approach to teaching intelligence mindsets.
-We created a web-based algorithm categorizing the language students use as indicative of intelligence mindsets.
-We curated an art exhibit of this research to challenge the way we think about intelligence.
+We created a web-based algorithm categorizing answers to the prompts as indicative of intelligence mindsets and curated an art exhibit to challenge the way we think about intelligence.
 We presented the preliminary results of our project at the BRITE Ideas talk series in 2018 and 2019.
 Further outcomes are anticipated: we have over 2,500 responses to analyze and data from over thirteen STEM classrooms.
 We also have collaborators implementing these surveys outside of Duke.

 Could we create a modern, user-centered social media site for book lovers?